Republicans show support for law protecting children from Internet porn

 Humans have been interested in sex for thousands of years, but it's only in the last twenty or so that the internet has made pornography easily accessible to anyone with an internet connection.

-That's why Senators Mike Lee, a Republican from Utah; John Cornyn, a Republican from Texas; and Chip Roy, a Republican from Texas, are banding together to make America more aware of the dangers that internet pornography can have on America's young minds.
+That's why Sens.
+Mike Lee, a Republican from Utah; John Cornyn, a Republican from Texas; and Chip Roy, a Republican congressman from Texas, are banding together to make America more aware of the dangers that internet pornography can have on America's young minds.

 "Companies are profiting from exposing children to adult content, and it must stop," Lee told Breitbart.
 "This initiative by Texas reflects the age-verification measures I am fighting for at the federal level with the SCREEN Act, and American families everywhere should be cheering these efforts to protect kids online."

-Chip Roy has taken the lead on this issue:
+Roy has also taken the lead on this issue:

-Texas Attorney General Ken Paxton even wrote to the Supreme Court about this issue:
+Paxton even addressed to the U.S. Supreme Court on this issue:

 "This statute does not prohibit the performance, production, or even sale of pornography but, more modestly, simply requires the pornography industry… to take commercially reasonable steps to ensure that those who access the material are adults," Paxton wrote.